 Suzanne Trauth is a novelist, playwright, screenwriter, and nonfiction writer.
-Her novels Show Time, Time Out, and Running Out of Time are the first three books in the Dodie O’Dell Mystery series.
+Her novels Show Time, Time Out, Running Out of Time, and Just in Time are the first four books in the Dodie O’Dell Mystery series.
 Her plays include Françoise, Midwives, Rehearsing Desire, Three Sisters Under the Hood, La Fonda, iDream, supported by the National Science Foundation’s STEM initiative on science and technology, and Katrina: the K Word, based on interviews with New Orleans’ survivors of Hurricane Katrina and produced in over a dozen venues throughout the United States.
 They have been developed at Nora’s Playhouse, Luna Stage, Writers Theatre of NJ, and Premiere Stages.
 Her screenplays Solitaire and Boomer Broads have won awards at the Austin Film Festival and the Screenwriters Online Top Five Next Draft Competition, and she wrote and directed the short film Jigsaw, nominated for best film in the shorts category at the PF3 Film Festival and screened at New Filmmakers, New York.
 She is currently a member of Writers Theatre of New Jersey Emerging Women Playwrights program.

 Ms. Trauth served as Associate Producer of TheatreFest and founded the experimental Next Stage.
 She co-produced and directed productions at the Ensemble Studio Theatre, Playwrights Theatre of New Jersey, Whole Theatre,12 Miles West, and Encompass Theatre.
 She also served as Assistant Artistic Director and faculty member at the Sonia Moore Studio in New York City and performed for the American Stanislavski Theatre.
 As part of a global initiative, she directed The Crucible for the Theatre-on-Podol in Ukraine.